javmart/zero-to-qed/docs/src/12_dependent_types.md

 ### Function Properties

-Mathematical properties of functions - injectivity, surjectivity, and bijectivity - play crucial roles in both mathematics and computer science.
+Mathematical properties of functions (injectivity, surjectivity, and bijectivity) play crucial roles in both mathematics and computer science.
 An injective function maps distinct inputs to distinct outputs, a surjective function reaches every possible output, and a bijective function is both injective and surjective, establishing a one-to-one correspondence between domain and codomain.

 These properties connect to the concept of inverses.
 A function has a left inverse if and only if it's injective, a right inverse if and only if it's surjective, and a two-sided inverse if and only if it's bijective.
 Lean provides definitions and theorems for reasoning about these properties, enabling formal verification of mathematical and algorithmic correctness.